Cloaca Maxima: Construction and history

-The eleven aqueducts which supplied water to Rome by the 1st century AD were finally channeled into the sewers after having supplied many of the public baths such as the Baths of Diocletian and the Baths of Trajan, as well as the public fountains, imperial palaces and private houses.
-The continuous supply of running water helped to remove wastes and keep the sewers clear of obstructions.
+The eleven aqueducts which supplied water to Rome by the 1st century AD were finally channeled into this drainage system after having supplied many of the public baths such as the Baths of Diocletian and the Baths of Trajan, as well as the public fountains, imperial palaces and private houses.
+The continuous supply of running water helped to remove wastes and keep the drainage system clear of obstructions.
 The best waters were reserved for potable drinking supplies, and the second quality waters would be used by the baths, the outfalls of which connected to the sewer network under the streets of the city.
-The Cloaca Maxima was well maintained throughout the life of the Roman Empire and even today drains rainwater and debris from the center of town, below the ancient Forum, Velabrum, and the Forum Boarium.
-In more recent times, the remaining passages have been connected to the modern-day sewage system, mainly to cope with problems of backwash from the river.
+The Cloaca Maxima drainage system was well maintained throughout the life of the Roman Empire and even today drains rainwater and debris from the center of town, below the ancient Forum, Velabrum, and the Forum Boarium.
+In more recent times, the remaining passages have been connected to the modern-day urban drainage system, mainly to cope with problems of backwash from the river.

 After the fall of the Roman empire the Cloaca Maxima continued to be used.
-In the 1600s the Cardinal Chamberlain imposed a tax on residents of Rome in order to pay for the upkeep of the sewer.
+In the 1600s the Cardinal Chamberlain imposed a tax on residents of Rome in order to pay for the upkeep of the drainage.
 By the time of the 1800s the Cloaca Maxima became popular as a tourist attraction.
-From 1842 to 1852 sections of the sewer were drained.
-Pietro Narducci, an Italian engineer was hired by the city of Rome to survey and restore the parts of the sewer by the Forum and the Torre dei Conti in 1862.
-In 1890 Otto Ludwig Richter, a German archaeologist created a map of the sewers.
+From 1842 to 1852 sections of the drainage system were drained.
+Pietro Narducci, an Italian engineer was hired by the city of Rome to survey and restore the parts of the drainage by the Forum and the Torre dei Conti in 1862.
+In 1890 Otto Ludwig Richter, a German archaeologist created a map of the drainage.
 These efforts renewed public interest in sanitation.

 Route

-The Cloaca Maxima started at the Forum Augustum and followed the natural course of the suburbs of ancient Rome, which led between the Qurinal, Viminal, and Esquilline Hills.
+The Cloaca Maxima started at the Forum Augustum and followed the natural course of the suburbs of ancient Rome, which led between the Quirinal, Viminal, and Esquilline Hills.
 It also passed by the Forum of Nerva, the Arch of Janus, the Forum Boarium, the Basilica Aemilia, and the Forum Romanum, ending at the Velabrum.
-The sewer's outfall was by the Ponte Rotto and Ponte Palatino.
+The drainage's outfall was by the Ponte Rotto and Ponte Palatino.
 Some of this is still visible today.
-The branches of the main sewer all appear to be 'official' drains that would have served public toilets, bathhouses and other public buildings.
-Private residences in Rome, even of the rich, would have relied on some sort of cess-pit arrangement for sewage.
+The branches of the main drainage all appear to be 'official' drains that would have served public toilets, bathhouses and other public buildings.